romiteld/portfolio/memory-bank/systemPatterns.md

 - Supabase for data storage
 - SendGrid for email handling
 - Vercel for deployment and analytics
+- Three.js and React Three Fiber for 3D rendering

 ## Design Patterns
 1. Component Architecture: